Ryusaaa/Ryusaaa/README.md

   dailyBuffs: [
     "☕ Coffee",
     "🎧 K-Pop!!",
-    "👩🏻 Park SoHyun"
   ],
-  commandPhilosophy: "If Doesn't work, Solve it",
+  commandPhilosophy: "Everything can be solve",
-  target: "Can copypaste without error",
+  target: "Can study abroad in 2027 ",
   achievements: [
-    "🏆 Can Speak Korean (Just Little Bit)"
+    "🏆 Can play all genre games"
   ]
 };
 ```